Why do I need to learn about software design?

 In order to get familiar with software design please read these 3 books below in parallel: - Grady Booch et al. (2005).
 The Unified Modeling Language User Guide.
 Addison Wesley Professional - Craig Larman (2004).
 Applying UML And Patterns.
 3rd Edition.
 Prentice Hall - Robert C. Martin (2003).
 Agile Software Development - Principles, Patterns, and Practices.
 Pearson

 After that please read this Erich Gamma et al (1994).
 Design Patterns Elements Of Reusable Object Oriented Software.
 Addison-Wesley Professional book.
 Please focus on the Motivation section of each pattern.
-You can skip a pattern if the problem presented in its Motivation section is not relevant to your situation.
+You can skip a pattern if the problem presented in the Motivation section is not relevant to your situation.

 After that please read - this Meilir Page-Jones (1988).
 The Practical Guide to Structured Systems Design.
 Pearson Education book, and - this Bertrand Meyer (1997).
 Object-Oriented Software Construction.
 Prentice Hall book, and - this Grady Booch et al. (2007).
 Object-Oriented Analysis and Design with Applications.
 Pearson book, and - this David Budgen (2003).
 Software Design.
 Pearson book and this David Budgen (2020).
 Software Design.
 CRC Press book to learn how to design software systematically.